undoLogic/setupCase-boilerplate/QUICK-START-V4.md

 http://localhost/src
 ```

+### Create pages and link together

-IMPORTANT: Comment out the default route for pages
+IMPORTANT: Before this can work you need to comment out the default pages routing
 ```
 /src/config/routes.php